gradle/gradle/design-docs/improved-console.md

 # Improved Console Output

 ## Primary Goals
-* Improve perceived performance by making user aware of background work
+* Improve perceived performance by
-* Modern feel
+   * Making user aware of all work in progress
-* User extensibility
+   * Providing more granular feedback

 ### User Goals for Console
 The user wants to answer the following questions: